 A big reason for me lately is: it’s just fun and I want to mix things up a bit.

 Quite frankly the day to day tasks that go along with keeping a household going – grocery shopping, kid schlepping, and home maintenance can get a little tedious.
 Riding my bike to get around makes it less mundane.
 It’s fun to get outside and ride: I get some exercise, breathe fresh air, smell the smells, see the sights, slow down – stop and notice things I couldn’t possibly see from a car.
 Yeah, it takes a little longer sometimes (not always) but I really don’t have a time crunch most of the time.

 When I drove everywhere, my life was filled with a lot more dread.
 Now – it’s a lot more fun.
 The kids really like it too.
 Bombing down the hills while sitting on the snap deck is a lot like riding a roller coaster.They love it.

 Even then she was talking about fun!

 Fast forward to 2013, and Anne and Tim are still riding bikes.
-The four automobile fleet diminished down to zero for about a year, though now it’s back up to one (if a ratty 1974 VW Super Beetle counts as a whole car.
-Tim would argue it’s more of a .25.).
-But they don’t drive it much and mostly use it so they can keep their cheap car insurance policy for zip- and rental-car usage (a whole ‘nother future post).
+The four automobile fleet diminished down to zero for about a year, though now it’s back up to one.
+But they don’t drive it much and mostly use it to #getoutofthecity for hiking and skiing and so they can keep their cheap car insurance policy for zip- and rental-car usage (a whole ‘nother future post).
 They continue to have Car Free Days, weeks and sometime months.

 One big difference in six years, aside from the fact that they no longer carry kids on bikes because their kids ride their own bikes, now they have friends who are doing the same thing!